- Teaches students:

 - Teaching since:

-Johnny received his Bachelors of Music at the University of Alabama, under the tutelage of Carlton McCreery, and currently earning a Masters of Music at The Boston Conservatory with Andrew Mark.
+Johnny received his Bachelors of Music at the University of Alabama, under the tutelage of Carlton McCreery, and a Masters of Music at The Boston Conservatory with Andrew Mark.
 Johnny made his debut performance in 2011, performing Dvorak's Cello Concerto with Albuquerque Youth Symphony under the direction of Gabriel Gordon.
 Since then, Johnny had many opportunities to work with members of the Russian National Orchestra, Berliner Philharmoniker, and the Boston Symphony Orchestra.
+He was also a fellow of National Repertory Orchestra in Breckenridge, CO.

 Currently taking cello lessons with Johnny and his teaching style is great, learning a lot with him + becoming inspired/getting excited about progress.
 He's able to pick apart stuff at a very detailed level and help me work through it.
 Aside from all the technique aspects of cello playing he's good at explaining via online lesson with the details and what not, his motivational talks are helpful if you're having a session where for whatever reason you can't focus and you're kind of flying off the rails.....he'll also remind you that this is music and to do stuff like visualize things like colors or imagine things or recall memories, think of emotions, etc while you are playing.+ Read More